MaggotHATE/viewmodel-recoil-nv/readme.txt

 :: FEATURES::
 • Configurable recoil effect for 1st person models
 • Separate parameters for horizontal and vertical movements
+• MCM with full configuration and presets to save and load
 • Compatible with B42 Weapon Inertia
 • Compatible with other recoil mods that don't work like B42 Weapon Inertia mod (there are none for now, afaik)